 The symposium is an annual opportunity for researchers to build and consolidate collaborations with other researchers and practitioners who work with fathers.
-The event is co-hosted by the Centre for Social and Early Emotional Development, Deakin University and the Family Action Centre, The University of Newcastle.
+The event is co-hosted by the Centre for Social and Early Emotional Development, Deakin University and the Family Action Centre, The University of Newcastle, and the Institute for Health Transformation.
 A range of disciplines are represented.

 Join us for keynote presentations, workshops and snapshot summaries that showcase research and father-inclusive programs from around Australia.

 The symposium is organised by the Australian Fatherhood Research Consortium, which seeks to advance the science of fatherhood; inform practice and policy that supports men and their families; and, promote healthy inclusion of fathers in family life.

 We invite you to join us to build effective collaborations so that we may further the evidence base on fathering.